 Slow vs Fast Gains

 No, trading stocks isn’t considered gambling because investing follows a whole different set of fundamental rules.
-Namely, trading involves strategy, while gambling is mostly based on luck.
+Namely, buying and selling stocks involves strategy, while gambling is based on luck.

 Sadly, yes, day trading can easily become an addiction, just like gambling.
 Generally, it has to do with the excitement triggered after a profit, owing to neurochemicals like dopamine and serotonin.